M.A. Program Overview

 - If you are writing a thesis, your Comprehensives Committee will probably be the same as your Thesis Committee.

-- Schedule the comprehensive oral examination and/or thesis defense with committee members and the department office (if you are in the online M.A. program, your examination may be written instead of oral and must be proctored, please contact Amanda Lee Savage for more details) during the later part of your last semester.
+- Schedule the comprehensive oral examination and/or thesis defense with committee members and the department office (if you are in the online M.A. program, your examination may be written instead of oral, please contact Director of Graduate Studies for more details) during the later part of your last semester.
 Comprehensive examinations and thesis defenses must be held before the designated Graduate School deadline for the semester.
 Report the result to the Department of History and the Director of Graduate Studies using the Comprehensive Exam Results form (pdf).

 Very early in the semester of graduation (be sure to check the deadline) you must do two things: